JackDanna/FogentRoleplayTemplate/README.md

 **Non-combat example:**

 Outside of combat, a rogue is trying to sneak up on a knight.
 The rogue rolls stealth and the knight rolls perception.
 They both get 2 wins.
 The guard thinks to himself that maybe it was just the wind as he peers into the darkness.
-The round holds his breath, heart pounding as he tries to remain motionless.
+The rogue holds his breath, heart pounding as he tries to remain motionless.
 They reroll to determine a clear winner.

 ## Advantage and Disadvantage

-Advantage and Disadvantage represent circumstances that favor or disfavor a character, resulting in better or worse odds of achieving Wins on a dice pool roll.
+Advantage and Disadvantage represent circumstances that favor or disfavor a character, resulting in better or worse odds of achieving wins on a Dice Pool roll.

-### Advantage

-Advantage is gained when circumstance favors a character.
+**Advantage** is gained when circumstance favors a character.
 For any dice rolled, 3's count as wins for that roll.

-### Disadvantage

-Disadvantage is gained when circumstance disfavors a character.
+**Disadvantage** is gained when circumstance disfavors a character.
 For any dice rolled, 4's count as failures for that roll.

-### Super Advantage

-Gained under very specific conditions when the stars have aligned for a character.
+**Super Advantage** is gained under very specific conditions when the stars have aligned for a character.
 For any dice rolled, 3s and 2s count as wins for that roll.

-### Super Disadvantage

-Gained under very specific conditions when a character has truly drawn the short straw.
+**Super Disadvantage** is gained under very specific conditions when a character has truly drawn the short straw.
 For any dice rolled, 4's and 5's count as failures for that roll.

-### Super Advantage/Disadvantage overriding Advantage/Disadvantage

 Super Advantage/Disadvantage completely overrides Advantage and Disadvantage on any roll.